 The Anthropology of Testing: Past, Present and Future

 Testing has come a long way from the days of mechanical computers, which has evolved side by side with our coding practices and culture.
-Before we can learn where we are and where we should be going, let's glance backwards to where it all began and ask ourselves where will it be going.
+Before we can learn where we are and where we should be going, let's glance backwards to where it all began.

 Like everything else we do, expect the best conference food you'll have anywhere, and plenty of it.